adamtornhill/code-maat/README.md

 Note that there's a second supported Git format as well, imaginatively named `git2`.
 This format is more tolerant and faster to parse, so please prefer it over the plain `git` format described above:

           git log --all -M -C --numstat --date=short --pretty=format:'--%h--%ad--%an' --no-renames

+Please note that you need to invoke Code Maat differently if your input is generated on the `git2` format.
+You do that by specifying the `-c git2` parse option described in the section [Running Code Maat](#running-code-maat) below.

 #### Generate a Mercurial log file using the following command: